Skip to main content

 For agents (or you) who want to know what fields a resource has:

-fibe schema show playground # show JSON schema for one
+fibe schema playground # JSON schema for one resource

 Config & utility

-fibe config get # dump the current config
+fibe config # show the current profiles + config (read-only)

 fibe doctor # self-check